 To apply for this program, please complete the George Mason University Admissions Application.

-Applicants should hold a BA or BS degree in a discipline related to biological or computer science from a regionally accredited university, with a minimum GPA of 3.00.
+Applicants should hold a BA or BS degree in a discipline related to biological or computer science from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent, with a minimum GPA of 3.00.
 Applicants should have taken courses in molecular biology, computer science, calculus, physical chemistry, or statistics, and should also possess working knowledge of a computer programming language.
-To apply, prospective students should complete a George Mason University Admissions Application, supply two copies of official transcripts from each college and graduate institution attended, and a current résumé.
-TOEFL scores are required of all international applicants.
+To apply, prospective students should complete a George Mason University Admissions Application, supply official transcripts from each college and graduate institution attended, and provide a current résumé.
+TOEFL or IELTS scores are required of all international applicants.

 The certificate is a professional certification program that charges students at a differential (premium) tuition rate, with an additional $100 per credit added to the standard George Mason University graduate tuition rate for students who enroll in this certificate program, regardless of in-state or out-of-state status.
 The differential tuition is used to fund continuing improvements in the College of Science's (COS) educational facilities used to support the certificate program.

 Students may not pursue this certificate concurrently with any other graduate degree program or certificate program offered by COS.
 In addition, students may not apply previous credit hours from another certificate, degree, or non-degree studies to this certificate program because of the differential (premium) tuition rate.

 Total credits: 15